+31 (0)43 30 88 400 | office@comex.eu

 Digital sovereignty

-We help organizations in the public sector, industry, healthcare, finance and beyond take back control.
-With Zero Loss storage as our foundation.
+We help organizations in the public sector, industry, healthcare, and finance to regain that control.
+With Zero Loss storage as the foundation for recovery, compliance, and continuity.

-The right data, in the right place, according to the right principles.
+The right data, in the right place, under the right jurisdiction.

 What is digital sovereignty?

-Digital sovereignty means that, as an organization, you decide where your data resides, who has access to it and under what laws and regulations.
-It’s not just about technology, but mostly about control and trust.
-In short, complete control over your data.
+Digital sovereignty means that, as an organization, you decide where your data is stored, who has access to it, and under what laws and regulations this happens.
+It’s not just about technology, but about control and trust.
+Simply put: complete control over your data.

-Meanwhile, the risks of digital dependency have become tangible.
-In May 2025, at the request of the U.S. government, Microsoft temporarily blocked the mailbox of the chief prosecutor of the International Criminal Court.
-A European judicial body, blocked through a U.S. IT vendor.
+The risks of digital dependence became concretely visible at the beginning of last year.
+In May 2025, Microsoft, at the request of the American government, temporarily blocked the mailbox of the chief prosecutor of the International Criminal Court.
+A European legal body, affected via an American IT supplier.

-It was a wake-up call for governments, institutions and companies: control over your data and infrastructure is not a luxury, but a necessity.
-Because those who depend on foreign technology and legislation run the risk that access to systems or data will come under pressure.
-Legally, operationally or even politically.
-What if tomorrow HPE or Dell also have to refuse parts or service to European customers by order of the U.S. government?
+That moment made one thing clear.
+Control over data and infrastructure is not a luxury, but a necessity.
+Organizations that depend on foreign technology and legislation run the risk that access to systems or data will come under pressure.
+Legally, operationally, or politically.

-This new reality underscores the importance of European IT solutions being within our own jurisdiction.
-Especially in the area of storage, where data is permanently stored and recoverability is crucial, sovereignty is a foundation and not an option.
+This reality underlines the importance of European IT solutions that fall within their own jurisdiction.
+Especially with storage, where critical data is stored for long periods and recoverability is crucial, sovereignty forms the basis.

 The impact of digital sovereignty on your organization